sarahhelgen/weekend-redux-feedback-loop/README.md

 Duration: 2 day sprint

-Created a full stackfeedback form in React to see how students at Prime Digital Academy are feeling about their experience.
+Created a full stack feedback form in React to see how students at Prime Digital Academy are feeling about their experience.
 Feedback is collected over 4 views and then a fifth review page that displays their fedback and has a submit button that sends the feedback to the database.
 I created to following to-do list beforehand to track my progress and ensure all features were completed:

 - [x] npm installs
 - [x] created database in Postico